-- These alignment specifications are for a vehicle with full fuel tank and driver inside the vehicle. - Set COLD tire pressures to 35 psi front and rear. - Additional information is available in the following section "Understanding Alignment Settings".
+- These alignment specifications are for a vehicle with full fuel tank and driver inside the vehicle. - Set COLD tire pressures as follows: - Michelin Pilot Super Sport tires = 35 psi front and rear Pirelli P-Zero Corsa tires = 37.5 psi front and rear - Additional information is available in the following section "Understanding Alignment Settings".
 We recommend reviewing this section before finalizing the alignment.